EmuMan/black-hole-rasterizer/README.md

 apparent.
 I ended up using a hacky workaround and fine tuning some parameters that shouldn't even exist, so I'd like to revisit it with a couple of other ideas I have to see if I can get a more elegant solution working.

-The final shortcoming is not completing any of the features of Lab 8/9.
-I kind of wanted to give this my full attention, and I ended up not having any time to get the lab features done.
-That's okay, though.
-I'm ultimately glad I went this route because now I'm super invested in this niche topic and I think that's a great place to be.